 In about 70% of cases, the egg and sperm just didn’t join up correctly and there is a genetic issue that makes the embryo incompatible with life.
 There is nothing you can do about that.

-So while I of course tell someone who has had a miscarriage ‘I’m so sorry for your loss’, I also encourage them to make sure they have a supportive doctor who listens and helps get to the bottom of what might be causing their losses, especially if there is more than 1.
+So while I of course tell someone who has had a miscarriage “I’m so sorry for your loss,” I also encourage them to make sure they have a supportive doctor who listens and helps get to the bottom of what might be causing their losses, especially if there is more than one.

 Certified Wellness Coach | Holistic Health Practitioner